edenlabllc/rmk/docs/configuration/secrets-management/secrets-management.md

 management**
 throughout the deployment process.

-Normally, the secret files can be **committed to Git** because they are encrypted with SOPS Age keys using [symmetric-key algorithms](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).
+Normally, the secret files can be **committed to Git** because they are encrypted with secret keys using [symmetric-key algorithms](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).

 In a project repository, all secret files are stored in the `etc/<scope>/<environment>/secrets/` directories.